نوع مقاله : مقاله علمی پژوهشی

 Methodology

-To determine the number of retail points in the sub-areas, spatial joining is required.
-In other words, this analysis identifies the retail points within each sub-area by spatially overlapping the retail points with the sub-areas.
-Then, the centroid of each sub-area is determined, and the retail points within each sub-area are connected to this centroid.
-To aggregate the sub-areas and extract larger geographic zones based on the number of retail points, a regular grid of points is created.
-The average distance of these grid points from the centroids of the sub-areas is calculated through spatial allocation analysis, and based on this, along with the number of marketers needed, the cluster centers are determined.
-It is important to note that during the spatial allocation analysis, the clusters are optimized based on a specific threshold.
-Finally, each sub-area is assigned to a cluster, and each cluster is assigned to a marketer.
+The first step is to prepare the main roads and build the road network of the study area.
+In this step, using the capabilities of GIS network analysis, the road network has been created.
+In order to cluster retail locations and zone them, it is necessary to extract micro-areas from the street network.
+These micro-areas are the basis for creating larger geographic areas (clusters) for allocation to marketers.
+To determine the number of retail outlets in micro-areas, spatial connectivity is required.
+In other words, this analysis identifies the retail stores in each micro-area separately by spatially overlapping retail locations with micro-areas.
+Then, the center of gravity of each micro-area is determined and the retail stores within each micro-area are connected to that point.
+In order to aggregate micro-areas and extract larger geographic areas based on the number of retail stores, a regular grid of points was created.
+The average distances of the points of this network from the centers of gravity of the micro-areas were calculated through spatial allocation analysis, and based on this, and considering the number of marketers required, the center of the clusters was determined.
+It should be noted that during spatial allocation analysis, clusters are optimized based on a specific threshold.
+Ultimately, each micro-area is assigned to a cluster, and each cluster is assigned to a marketer.

 Results and discussion